-Rainbow Fluorite: Properties, Uses, Formation
+Rainbow Fluorite: Properties, Uses, Meaning

 What is Rainbow Fluorite

-Rainbow fluorite is a type of fluorite that exhibits a range of colors, often in a rainbow-like pattern.
+Rainbow fluorite is a variety of fluorite that exhibits a range of colors, often in a rainbow-like pattern.
 It is formed when fluorite crystals are exposed to certain types of radiation, such as ultraviolet light.
 The radiation causes the fluorite to fluoresce, or emit light of a different color.

 The colors that are emitted depend on the type of radiation and the impurities that are present in the fluorite.
 These elements absorb ultraviolet light and re-emit it as visible light, causing the fluorite to glow in a rainbow of colors.